Carlyle ramps up IPO marketing with New York blitz

-NEW YORK (Reuters) - Carlyle Group LP ramped up efforts to market its shares to investors on Wednesday ahead of a planned initial public offering, with its founders trying to differentiate the private equity giant from rivals such as Blackstone Group and KKR & Co LP.
+NEW YORK, April 25 (Reuters) - Carlyle Group LP ramped up efforts to market its shares to investors on Wednesday ahead of a planned initial public offering, with its founders trying to differentiate the private equity giant from rivals such as Blackstone Group and KKR & Co LP.

 In an unusual move, the private equity firm brought out all three of its founders to a road show in New York to tout its IPO, one of the largest this year besides social media network Facebook’s debut expected in May.